Lewis & Clark Graduate School of Education & Counseling

 Accreditation and Licensure

-Marriage, Couple, and Family Therapy programs at Lewis & Clark are approved by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
-Graduates are eligible to pursue licensing as marriage and family therapists (LMFT) in Oregon.
+The Marriage, Couple, and Family Therapy program at Lewis & Clark is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+It meets the academic requirements for state licensure in Oregon and most other states.
+Graduates of this program will have met the academic requirements needed to become licensed marriage and family therapists (LMFT) and clinical fellows of the American Association for Marriage and Family Therapy (AAMFT).

-Most other states grant eligibility for licensing to graduates of our Marriage, Couple and Family Therapy programs.
+Most other states grant eligibility for licensing to graduates of our Marriage, Couple and Family Therapy program.
 However, some states may have additional educational requirements that must be met prior to licensure.

 Master of Arts in Marriage, Couple, and Family Therapy